-Meta-analysis 1: Individual Participant Data (IPD).
+Meta-analysis 1: Individual Participant Data

 A thorough examination of whether children's age influences the extent to which children benefit from parenting interventions requires a large sample of families with children from a wide age range.
-We therefore adopt an individual participant data (IPD) meta-analysis approach that synthesizes individual data from all families in a near-complete set of randomized trials of the same parenting intervention, the Incredible Years (IY), in Europe (Menting, Orobio de Castro, & Matthys, 2013; Webster-Stratton, & Reid, 2010).
-We focused on this program for the following reasons: (1) It is a manualized intervention with a substantial evidence-base (Gardner & Leijten, 2017; Menting et al., 2013), recommended by NICE and other policy bodies; (2) although it was developed in the USA, there has been widespread dissemination of IY in many European countries, across a range of ages 2-12; and (3) there are active European research networks for IY, raising the chances of obtaining data from a near-complete set of randomized trials for IPD meta-analysis from this region.
-We focused on Europe for the following additional reasons (1) most European trials have been conducted independently of the program developer - important because developer involvement is often associated with stronger intervention effects, and may represent a source of bias (Eisner, 2009).
-On the other hand, most US trials have been conducted by the program developer; (2) European countries that have implemented IY tend to have relatively similar health and social care systems (in contrast to the USA), which increases comparability of program effects across countries.
-Main effects of IY based on this IPD data set were reported by Leijten et al. (2018b).
+We therefore adopt an individual participant data (IPD) meta-analysis approach that synthesizes individual data from all families in a near-complete set of randomized trials of the same parenting intervention, the Incredible Years (IY), in Europe (Menting, Orobio de Castro, & Matthys, 2013; Webster-Stratton & Reid, 2010).
+We focused on this program for the following reasons: (a) It is a manualized intervention with a substantial evidence base (Gardner & Leijten, 2017; Menting et al., 2013), recommended by UK National Institute for Health and Care Excellence (NICE) and other policy bodies; (b) although it was developed in the USA, there has been widespread dissemination of IY in many European countries, across a range of ages 2-12; and (c) there are active European research networks for IY, raising the chances of obtaining data from a near-complete set of randomized trials for IPD meta-analysis from this region.
+We focused on Europe for the following additional reasons (a) most European trials have been conducted independently of the program developer-important because developer involvement is often associated with stronger intervention effects, and may represent a source of bias (Eisner, 2009).
+On the other hand, most US trials have been conducted by the program developer; (b) European countries that have implemented IY tend to have relatively similar health and social care systems (in contrast to the USA), which increases comparability of program effects across countries.
+Main effects of IY based on this IPD dataset were reported by Leijten, Gardner, et al. (2018).

-IPD has advantages over conventional meta-regression, which is limited to exploring between-trial variation in moderators such as age.
-This is because in a traditional review, the effects of age can only be coded at aggregate-level, for each trial (e.g. Lundahl et al. 2006, Sanders et al., 2014), resulting in loss of all information on within-trial variability in age and its relation to outcome.
-Meta-analysis of trial data at the level of the individual participant solves this problem, and brings several important advantages, including substantially raised power to test moderators, the ability to separate between- and within-trial moderation effects and the opportunity to control for potential confounders of within-trial age effects, such as severity of behavior problems (Brown et al., 2013).
-By pooling IPD across trials, and analysing all data in the same way, it brings greater transparency and reduces potential bias (Riley, Lambert & Abo-Zaid, 2010) an important consideration given mounting concern about bias in trials (Ioannidis et al., 2014) and the 'replication crisis' in psychology.
+IPD has substantial advantages over conventional meta-regression, which is limited to exploring between-trial variation in moderators such as age.
+This is because in a traditional review, the effects of age can only be coded at aggregate-level, for each trial (e.g., Lundahl et al., 2006; Sanders et al., 2014), resulting in loss of all information on within-trial variability in age and its relationship to outcome.
+Meta-analysis of trial data at the level of the individual participant solves this problem and brings several important advantages, including substantially raised power to test moderators, the ability to separate between- and within-trial moderation effects, and the opportunity to control for potential confounders of within-trial age effects, such as severity of behavior problems (Brown et al., 2013).
+By pooling IPD across trials and analyzing all data in the same way, it brings greater transparency and reduces potential bias (Riley, Lambert, & Abo-Zaid, 2010), an important consideration given mounting concern about bias in trials (Ioannidis et al., 2014) and the "replication crisis" in psychology.
 However, these transparency advantages only hold when investigators can access near-complete samples of trials for analysis.

-Meta-analysis 2: Meta-regression at trial level.
+Meta-analysis 2: Meta-Regression at Trial Level

 Although IPD brings substantial advantages, its main drawback is limited generalizability, stemming from practical constraints.
-Firstly, it is rare to obtain individual data from as many trials as is possible in aggregate level meta-analysis.
-Secondly, sample size may be further constrained by the fact that harmonizing data across trials, where trials have assessed similar concepts but used different measures, is very labour-intensive.
+First, it is rare to obtain individual data from as many trials as is possible in aggregate level meta-analysis.
+Second, sample size may be further constrained by the fact that harmonizing data across trials, where trials have assessed similar concepts but used different measures, is very labor intensive.